facose/facose/README.md

 - 🔭 I’m currently working on my personal project "MusikApp"
 - 🌱 I’m constantly learning new technologies based on JS (Loving Codecademy)
-- 💬 Ask me about anything you like
+- 💬 Ask me about anything you like, I love convos!
 - ⚡ Fun fact: My dog is affraid of my cat 🤔